RoodrigoReyes/MLB-2020-Stats-Web-Scraper/README.md

 #Saving the data in a new file in xlsx format. called: 'mlb_teams_data.xlsx'
 stats.to_excel('mlb_teams_data.xlsx',index=False)
 ```
-> In the file '2020 MLB Data' with extension .ipynb, you will find bar graphs by team of the different statistics of the season.
+> In the file '2020 MLB Data' with extension .ipynb, you will find bar graphs and radar graph by team of the different statistics of the season.